All Episodes

 We'll keep up in the ante.

-Somebody's gonna take you know the four eight tickets for free.
+Somebody's going to take, you know, the four or eight tickets for free, don't you think, Colonel?

-Yeah I think we've done down the process this the whole process so dramatically Sean I mean we get we get uh we get discredited employees we get disgruntled passengers we get the TSA agents and by the time people actually get on the airplane they're exhausted.
+Yeah, I think we've done down the process, the whole process so dramatically, Sean, that we get disgruntled employees, we get disgruntled passengers, we get disgruntled TSA agents, and by the time people actually get on the airplane, they're exhausted.

-I saw that video and that captain should have been right there and he he I saw him back off and that's uh that's inappropriate.
+I saw that video, and that captain should have been right there.

-You need to you need to be either right there defending your guy if you think he's right or if he's getting aggressive like that you need to you need to get him off the airplane immediately and call the company.
+You need to be either right there defending your guy if you think he's right, or if he's getting aggressive like that, you need to get him off the airplane immediately and call the company.

 I'll give you all the information you want.